 Carry prescription medication in original packaging, along with your doctor’s prescription.

 Healthcare in Canada: The level of public health and sanitation in Canada is high.
-Canada’s medical care is of a high standard but is government-controlled.
-Quick and easy access to ongoing medical care is difficult for temporary visitors who are not members of each province’s government-run health care plans.
+Canada’s medical care is of a high standard but is government controlled.
+Quick and easy access to ongoing medical care is difficult for temporary visitors who are not members of a Canadian province’s government-run health care plan.
 Many physicians will not take new patients.
 Access to a specialist is only by referral and may take months to obtain.
-Emergency room waits can be very long.
-Some health care professionals in the province of Québec may speak only French.
+Although trauma-care is on par with that available in the United States, emergency room waits for non-life threatening problems can be very long.
+Some health care professionals in the province of Québec may only speak French.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.